agentgill/force-cmdt/README.md

-# HOW TO: Manage Custom Metadata Type & Records using the sfdx-cli
+# Managing & Testing Custom Metadata

 Managing custom metadata & custom metadata records via the Salesforce UI is tiedious at best, especially if the number of records is large.